Board of Directors

 He has served on the WAVS Board of Directors since 2012 and since then has made four trips to Guinea-Bissau.
 Tom is dedicated to working with WAVS staff toward the continual improvement of the organization’s mission, staffing, program curricula and means of accountability.

-Instead of retiring comfortably, Martha decided to devote her best years to helping one of the poorest countries in the world.
-She first traveled to Guinea-Bissau in 1996 and returned several times with the dream of starting a desperately-needed vocational school.
+Instead of retiring comfortably, Martha decided to devote the best years of her life to working hand-in-hand with community leaders in Guinea-Bissau to create a brighter future for their own country.
+She first traveled to Guinea-Bissau in 1994 and returned several times with the dream of starting a much-needed vocational school.
 In 2000, she founded West African Vocational Schools.

-Martha, who grew up on a farm near Kent, Washington, operated her own dressmaking business in the United States and Germany for much of her life.
-She also worked at Boeing for 17 years and retired as a quality engineer.
+Martha, who grew up on a farm near Renton, Washington, operated her own dressmaking business in the United States and Germany for much of her life.
+She also worked at Boeing for 17 years and retired as a Quality Engineer.
 She was introduced to her husband, Herb Reynolds, by a mutual friend in 2001, and married him in 2002.
-Together they share the common goal of serving the Lord in Guinea-Bissau.
+Four years later, they helped establish the first WAVS School in the town of Canchungo.
+Together, they share the common goal of serving the Lord in Guinea-Bissau.